 This is the one area where many stock digital recording software’s seem to fall down.
 They lack really good distortion effects.
 You may have to wander into the third-party applications such as waves plugins to find something adequate to get the job done.
 There are a couple of free options out there that do a pretty good job so look around and try out some of the free options as well.
 You may find something that is really pleasing to your ear personally in the process.
 And, after all, they’re free so it is really just your time that you’re wasting if you find a dead too or to.
 There are some really good console emulation effects available as well.
 These can be applied to the stereo bus and really help with the fullness of a final recording.
 I am totally addicted to the waves console emulation plugin and use it on every mix now.
 It has three settings that emulate three different classic consoles and each one of them has its own sort of magic that it imparts to the mix.
 It also has a setting that is useful on individual tracks and I do implement that as well.

 Another winner in the distortion effects domain is from Soundtoys.
 This one is called Decapitator.
 From reading articles produced by various top mixers I have come to realize this is a very common tool in a lot of their professional mixes.
 Decapitator seems to be a go-to of many professionals on drums in particular and a number of instruments as well.
-I find it particularly good on bass guitar, guitar, and just about anything that you want to make sound a little bit thicker, heavier, and fuller.
+I find it particularly good on bass guitar, guitar, and just about anything that you want to make the sound a little bit thicker, heavier, and fuller.

 Remove some High-end

-I know I keep coming back to tape and its effect on a recording.
+I know I keep coming back to magnetic tape and its effect on a recording.
 But I have a good reason.
 Since I was originally trained on tape and console cell recording I am painfully aware of how much difference there is in the basic tracks that I recorded to tape in the basic or tracks that I recorded in digital.
-Therefore, I am qualified do make some judgments about how we can marry some of these phenomenon and get the best of both worlds.
+Therefore, I am qualified do make some judgments about how we can marry some of these phenomena and get the best of both worlds.
 Another thing that tape does to a recorded track is it removes a great deal of bottom and top end frequencies.
 There occurs a natural roll off of these frequencies and this is also Amplified by the fact that during the mastering process when mastering Engineers were preparing a track to be recorded to an actual vital record, there was a further roll off of high-end and low-end frequencies due to the fact that the cutting lathe which made the grooves in the vinyl simply couldn’t deal with these extremes of frequency so they were often simply removed to make the process more functional.

 Again, we are used to hearing things this way and find it pleasing to the ear.
 Which brings me to the next way to make your tracks Fuller.
 Try recording or mixing with a lot less high-end frequency in your tracks.
 High frequency can have a masking effect that seems to blur the recording and create this veil that you simply cannot hear through to hear the actual tone of the individual instruments.
 The majority of the tone of each individual instrument comes from its mid-range frequencies.
 Every instrument has some mid-range content and its frequency spectrum, but not all have high-end and low-end content.
 So figuring out how to manage the mid-range elements of each recorded track seems to be where the magic lies in creating clarity and fullness.
 One of the tricks that I employ in sorting this out is by going to the extreme enrolling off the high end of a mix when I’m trying to sort out the individual tracks.

 It seems that when you pull back a lot of the high end you get to hear through into the mid-range better and are more able to make judgments a boat which instrument should have which amount of mid-range frequency and what frequency to actually apply to each to get them to stand out.
-Of course this is going to take a great deal of time for you to figure out that certain frequencies just don’t play well with certain types of instruments.
-For example, 800 Hertz seems to really make guitars sound cheap and cheesy and so you will often find yourself removing some of that frequency from guitar.
+Of course, this is going to take a great deal of time for you to figure out that certain frequencies just don’t play well with certain types of instruments.
+For example, 800 Hertz seems to really make guitars sound cheap and cheesy and so you will often find yourself removing some of that frequency from the guitar.
 But this is not a hard-and-fast rule.
 You may want to add some 800 to some guitars.
 You just have to try it and see.
 Lower mid-range can be removed from a lot of drum tracks as well.
 This opens up space for, let’s say, bass guitar to fill in the gap, we will talk more about mix Clarity in another segment.
 These are just a few ideas to kind of get you in the ballpark of manipulating frequencies for fullness in a mix.
 The main point here is fullness.
 Fullness is often a lack of high-end on individual instruments.
-For example, I noticed that mutt Lange is a master of getting just the right amount of high frequency on an individual track.
+For example, I noticed that Mutt Lange is a master of getting just the right amount of high frequency on an individual track.

 Where I really noticed this is in his guitar tracks.
 His guitar tracks seem to be really chopped off at a certain frequency in the upper mid-range Spectrum.
 I just never noticed it immediately.
 One day I was listening to a Nickelback track and I wasn’t really paying a great deal of attention until suddenly it occurred to me how little high-end the guitars head.
-I started experimenting with this myself and also listening to other people in Forum talk about guitar and there seem to be a number of them that agreed that cutting off guitar at somewhere in the 425 kilohertz range was a very common practice.
+I started experimenting with this myself and also listening to other people in Forum talk about guitar and there seem to be a number of them that agreed that cutting off the guitar at somewhere in the 425-kilohertz range was a very common practice.
 I also noticed that what seemed to be the parents of high-end in a guitar track was actually just the buzz of the distortion of the guitar.

 This buzzy, fizzy sort of type of distortion that guitars are famous for sort of Tricks the ear into thinking that there’s more top-end frequency than there really is and makes the guitar stand out in the track more so then it’s clean recorded counterpart would.
 Naturally, guitars are a distortion element in a mix.
 Even what is perceived as a clean guitar is often quite distorted but in its own unique way that each guitar and each amplifier combination produces.
 Pay attention to this for a while and you’ll see what I mean.
 I often thought that the guitar sounds that I was trying to achieve, particularly ones that were clean and tangy were extremely clean.
 Like, Roland Jazz chorus clean.
-But now that I’m more attuned to what I’m listening to I realized that that sort of guitar sound is very Hollow and hard to find in a mix.
+But now that I’m more attuned to what I’m listening to I realized that this sort of guitar sound is very hollow and hard to find in a mix.
 It just gets lost somehow.

-The distortion that I was hearing as a part of clean-ish type guitar tracks was one of the things that made it stand out in the mix and make it available to the year amongst the other tracks without being overbearing an overpowering to the entirety of the mix.
+The distortion that I was hearing as a part of clean-ish type guitar tracks was one of the things that made it stand out in the mix and make it available to the year amongst the other tracks without being overbearing and overpowering to the entirety of the mix.
 This is something that guitar 10 to do in a mix.
 Because of this distortion effect, they tend to have a very wide, overarching frequency spectrum, that takes up a lot of space in the mix.
 So we have to manage them in their own unique way if we are going to ever achieve fullness in the track.
-Like I said, pay attention to this for a while and make it a study.
+As I said, pay attention to this for a while and make it a study.

 The final solution in my opinion for adding fullness to tracks is to add some Reverb two specific instruments.
 I have often said that this is one of the areas that really defines professional mixes from amateur mixes.
 And that is the ability to know how to use Ambien effects such as Reverb and delay.
 When amateurs use reverb the reverb often sounds like it was “tacked on” to the sound and not part of the sound.
 Reverb can often be used in very subtle ways to create a fullness in a sound that would otherwise be very dull and very flat.
 One of the areas to really pay attention to this is with the snare drum.
 Almost all of what we hear of a snare drum that gives it its tonality and its sound is actually the sound of the room as part of the decay after the initial hit of the drum.